 Practical information

-On Fridays, Wednesdays, Saturdays, and Sundays you can climb the Oudekerkstoren (Oude Kerk Tower) accompanied by a guide.
-These tower tours start on Wednesdays and Saturdays, and from 1 August on Fridays, at 1:00 pm, 2:00 pm, 3:00 pm, 4:00 pm, and 5:00 pm.
-On Sundays, tours start at 1:30 pm, 2:30 pm, 3:30 pm and 4:30 pm.
-Tickets are available through Ticketstraet and at the entrance of the Oude Kerk, and can only be purchased in combination with an admission ticket to the Oude Kerk.
+The tower season runs from April to October*.
+During this period, you can climb the Oude Kerk tower from Wednesday to Sunday, accompanied by a guide.
+These tower tours start at 13:00, 14:00, 15:00 and 16:00 from Wednesday to Saturday.
+On Sundays, they start at 13:30, 14:30, 15:30 and 16:30.
+Tickets are available online and at the entrance of the Oude Kerk, and are only sold in combination with an admission ticket for the Oude Kerk.

 Visitor conditions